Jesparzarom/Jesparzarom/README.md

-eager to learn new tricks and discover fascinating coding techniques in Python 🐍, also i have experience in Full Stack development with MySQL, MongoDB, HTML,
+eager to learn new tricks and discover fascinating coding techniques in Python 🐍, also i have experience in Full Stack development with Flask, MySQL, MongoDB, HTML,
-CSS, and JavaScript.
+CSS, Vue and JavaScript.

 I enjoy driving digital transformation and solving challenging problems.